spaarmann/cluster-editing/README.md

 An executable will then be placed into `target/release/cluster-editing`.
 Adjust as appropriate if a toolchain is already installed etc.

+The resulting binary will be optimized for the system it was compiled on, possibly using instruction set extensions that are supported there but not necessarily widely on other systems, and dynamically linked to the system `libc`.
+One can also compile using `./compile_optilio.sh` to target a CPU model compatible with the optil.io system used by the PACE challenge and with a statically linked MUSL libc, for greater portability.
+(This is how the submission for the challenge was compiled.)

+## External Libraries

 The solver uses some open-source libraries from `crates.io`, which are automatically downloaded during the build process by `cargo`: